 The recent disclosure of a new class of CPU vulnerabilities known as speculative execution side-channel attacks has resulted in questions from customers seeking more clarity.

 The infrastructure that runs Azure and isolates customer workloads from each other is protected.
-This means that other customers running on Azure cannot attack your application using these vulnerabilities.
+This means that other customers running on Azure can't attack your application using these vulnerabilities.

 Keeping your Operating Systems up-to-date

 While an OS update is not required to isolate your applications running on Azure from other customers running on Azure, it is always a best practice to keep your OS versions up-to-date.

 In the following offerings, here are our recommended actions to update your Operating System: